Lua: Applications

-In 2003, a poll conducted by GameDev.net showed Lua was the most popular scripting language for game programming.
+In 2003, a poll conducted by GameDev.net showed that Lua was the most popular scripting language for game programming.
 On 12 January 2012, Lua was announced as a winner of the Front Line Award 2011 from the magazine Game Developer in the category Programming Tools.

-A large number of non-game applications also use Lua for extensibility, such as LuaTeX, an implementation of the TeX type-setting language, Redis, a key-value database, Neovim, a text editor, Nginx, a web server, and Wireshark, a network packet analyzer.
+Many non-game applications also use Lua for extensibility, such as LuaTeX, an implementation of the TeX type-setting language; Redis, a key-value database; ScyllaDB, a wide-column store, Neovim, a text editor; Nginx, a web server; Wireshark, a network packet analyzer; Discordia, a Discord API library; and Pure Data, a visual audio programming language (through the pdlua extension).